JEEVANCK27/pull-request-practice/README.md

-# pull-request-practice
+# pull-request-practice\n\n
-repository for practising pull requests
+this repository for practising pull requests workflow